-We invite you to become a charter subscriber to Cameracraft and enjoy – by fast postal delivery worldwide – a thoughtfully designed and well printed edition every three months.
+We invite you to become a subscriber to Cameracraft and enjoy – by fast postal delivery worldwide – a thoughtfully designed and well printed edition every three months.
 You will want to keep Cameracraft for life.
 Three years of issues will fill a single binder which is available now.
-We promise to do what a printed quarterly can do best, leaving breaking news and hardware reviews to the many internet sites which respond within hours.
+We promise to do what a printed quarterly can do best, leaving breaking news and hardware reviews to the internet.
 Each edition contains an Update feature which summarises key technology developments in the past quarter.
-As it says in the latest edition, we are writing for the future as well as for the present.
+We are writing for the future as well as for the present.

-We offer a bookcase binder for three years (12 editions) with a Cordex spine, black leathercloth on board, marbled inner papers, silver blocked logo.
-We have new stocks of these now (May 2013).
+We offer a bookcase binder to hold 12 editions, with a Cordex spine, black leathercloth on board, marbled inner papers, silver blocked logo.
+We have new stocks of these now.

-Does Cameracraft represent good value?
-For the subscription you receive the equivalent of a 176-page (or more) A4 book each year, with far more than content photo annuals which sell at a higher cost.
+For the subscription you receive each year the equivalent of a 176-page (or more) A4 book, with far more than content photo annuals which sell at a higher cost.
 Fill a 3-year bookshelf volume and you’ll have 528+ pages with 12 superb portfolios, 60 pages of gallery images, your quarterly overview of developments in photography, and 72 feature articles.